 Here are some recent photos from that facility:

 As you can clearly see, this type of activity is not compatible with the green spaces along Palmer Boulevard, the stormwater facility, nor the natural habitat for birds and other wildlife at the Celery Fields.

 Update: 5/22/2017: Here’s a much more detailed letter if you’d prefer.
 It does an excellent job of covering the issues.
 Thank you to a resident of The Hammocks for putting this together!

 Your note can simply voice your opposition to this plan.
 Here’s a sample email you can use if you are a resident of Sarasota County:

-Dear Members of the Sarasota County Planning Commission:
+Dear Honorable Members of the Sarasota County Board of County Commissioners:

 Thank you for your service to the Citizens of Sarasota County.
 I’m writing to let you know that as a resident of Sarasota County, I am opposed to Petition 17-01.
 The construction of this type of facility at this location is not compatible with its surroundings.
 Please vote to deny this Petition.

 What Else Can You Do?

 Here are a few additional practical steps you can take: